parcuri/derekkedziora.com/_pages/open-redesign.md

 ## Done

+- Added the Now page to the main RSS feed but hid it from the blog page.
+Automated the process of updating it.
 - Redid the content on the Home and About pages so they are no longer overlapping.
 - Created [now](/now), [uses](/uses) and [reading](/reading) pages.
 - Made this page.
 Gotta start somewhere.